-- Anderson University Flagship Center: Located at I-69 (Exit 222); provides more than 53,000 square feet (three floors) of operational space to support educational initiatives of the university. - Broadcasting Center: Houses production rooms, a TV studio, editing bays, offices, and class labs for the cinema media arts major and university marketing. - Dance Annex: Houses three of the four dance studios, lockers, practice and conditioning space.
-All dance studios are equipped with L'Air sprung floors, mirrors, and barres. - Decker Hall: Houses administrative offices, the Division of Student Life, Information Technology Services, the Mail Distribution Center, Create (dining venue), services for adult students, and several other offices and classrooms including the academic departments of computer science, English, history and political science, mathematics, modern foreign languages and cultures, and teacher education. - Hardacre Hall: Houses the Falls School of Business (including the Star Trading Room), University Police and Security Services, and Physical Plant Department. - Hartung Hall: Houses several offices and classrooms, laboratories, a lecture hall, and the academic departments of biology; nursing; physical sciences and engineering; psychology; and criminal justice, social work, and family science. - Krannert Hall: Houses classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, faculty studios, and the Wilson Galleries, as well as the academic departments of music, theatre, dance, and communication and design arts.
-The first floor of the facility also houses the engineering center, including lab facilities for engineering students. - Robert A. Nicholson University Library: A merger of the Wilson (undergraduate) and Byrd (seminary) libraries; houses the university's library collections, computer labs, group study rooms, the Kissinger Academic Center for Excellence, the archives for Anderson University and the Church of God (Anderson, Ind.), the Elizabeth and James York Reading Room, and various special collections. - School of Theology and Christian Ministry: Houses the Adam W. Miller Chapel, classrooms, faculty and administrative offices, and "The Common Place" (student lounge). - Welcome Center: Connected to Decker Hall; houses the offices of Admissions, Financial Aid & Scholarships, the University Registrar, and Educational Support Services.
+- Anderson University Flagship Center: Located at I-69 (Exit 222); provides more than 53,000 square feet (three floors) of operational space to support educational initiatives of the university. - Broadcasting Center: Houses production rooms, a TV studio, cyclorama green screen, editing bays, offices, and class labs for the cinema media arts major and university marketing. - Dance Annex: Houses three of the four dance studios, lockers, practice and conditioning space.
+All dance studios are equipped with L'Air sprung floors, mirrors, and barres. - Decker Hall: Houses administrative offices, the Division of Student Life, Information Technology Services, the Mail Distribution Center, Create (dining venue), services for adult students, and several other offices and classrooms including the academic departments of computer science, English, history and political science, mathematics, modern foreign languages and cultures, and teacher education.
+Also located in Decker Hall are the Center for Security Studies and Cyber Defense, the Genesys [technology training] Center, and the Situation Room (modeled after the White House SR). - Hardacre Hall: Houses the Falls School of Business (including the Star Trading Room), University Police and Security Services, and Physical Plant Department. - Hartung Hall: Houses several offices and classrooms, laboratories, a lecture hall, and the academic departments of biology; nursing; physical sciences and engineering; psychology; and criminal justice, social work, and family science. - Krannert Hall: Houses classrooms, laboratories, practice and rehearsal rooms, recital venues, a MIDI lab, a recording studio, faculty studios, and the Wilson Galleries, as well as the academic departments of music, theatre, dance, and communication and design arts.
+The first floor of the facility also houses the engineering center, including lab facilities for engineering students. - Robert A. Nicholson University Library: A merger of the Wilson (undergraduate) and Byrd (seminary) libraries; houses the university's library collections, computer labs, group study rooms, the Kissinger Academic Center for Excellence, the archives for Anderson University and the Church of God (Anderson, Ind.), the Elizabeth and James York Reading Room, and various special collections. - School of Theology and Christian Ministry: Houses the Adam W. Miller Chapel, academic classrooms, faculty and administrative offices, and "The Common Place" (student lounge). - Welcome Center: Connected to Decker Hall; houses the offices of Admissions, Financial Aid & Scholarships, the University Registrar, and Educational Support Services.